akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 This action **will not add new attribute to products, it will only update the attributes that already belong to the families of the selected products.**
 :::

-## Add new values to attributes (_since 2.2_)
+## Add new values to attributes

-Since 2.2 version, a new mass action is available: `Add attributes values`.
-This new action allows you to add new values to the attributes having multiple values:
+You can use the `Add attributes values` action to add new values to the attributes having multiple values:
  - Multi-select attributes
  - Reference data multi-select attributes
  - Assets collection attributes